deciduously/music/post.md

 ![sine waves](https://upload.wikimedia.org/wikipedia/commons/6/6d/Sine_waves_different_frequencies.svg)

 If you're thinking *but Ben, you CAN mix component frequencies to represent sound waves as sine waves in fact we all do that all the time*, you're [correct in ways I don't personally fully understand](https://en.wikipedia.org/wiki/Signal_processing).
 That's really cool stuff and a lot more complicated than what happens in this post.
-If that was either turning you {on|off} to this, you can {stop|start} breathing normally.
+If that was either turning you {off|on} to this, you can {start|stop} breathing normally.
 There will be no signals processed here, just a single frequency [scalar](https://en.wikipedia.org/wiki/Variable_(computer_science)) we modulate.

 If the X axis is time, a sine wave represents a recurring action with an analog (or smooth) oscillation.
 There are two interesting properties: the amplitude, which measures the deviation from the 0 axis at the peaks (how high the peaks are), and the frequency, which is how close together these peaks are, or how frequently this recurring thing happens.

 ##### Pitch

 The standard unit for frequency is the [Hertz](https://en.wikipedia.org/wiki/Hertz), abbreviated `Hz`, which measures the *number of cycles per second*.
-One cycle here is the distance (or time) between two peaks on the graph:
+One cycle here is the distance (or time) between two peaks on the graph, or the time it takes to go all the way around the circle once:

 ![cycle gif](https://media.giphy.com/media/F5rQlfTXqCJ8c/giphy.gif)